HoaX7/pawpets/README.md

 >npm run migrate-mongo down

+--Manager login details
+-After you've run the migrations you can now login as a manager using the credentials

+> email: 'manager@gmail.com' password: 'password'

 ## WARNING!!!!
 > IT IS NOT RECOMMENDED TO USE SENSITIVE PERSONAL DETAILS AS THIS IS A DEMO APPLICATION AND IS NOT SECURE ENOUGH
 > I WILL NOT BE HELD RESPONSIBLE FOR YOUR CARELESSNESS